dzervoudakes/user-management/README.md

 - Ensure `Docker` is installed and running
 - From the project root, open your terminal and run `docker-compose up`
-  - Seed data for `admins` and `users` should be populated in the database automatically
+  - Seed data for `admins` and `users` will be populated in the database automatically
   - Server dependencies will be installed automatically and then the server will boot up on `http://localhost:3000`

+The `server/README.md` provides additional information on build scripts and environment variables.

 ### Client Setup

 - In another terminal window, `cd` into the `client` directory and run `npm install`
 - Run `npm start`
   - The application may be accessed in a web browser at `http://localhost:8080`

+The `client/README.md` provides additional information on build scripts and environment variables.

 ## Technical Requirements